Werkgroep-Toetsen-Op-Afstand/keuzetool-toetsen/content/methods/digital_assessment/tips.en.md

 weight: 4
 ---

-> I have students write their own exam questions and let other students use them as practice material.
-Some of these questions can also be used in the exam.

-* Use tags to link your learning objectives to the formative and summative online exams and report the results to the students and to yourself as lecturer.
-See [SURF publication, in Dutch](https://www.surf.nl/good-practice-feedback-op-basis-van-digitale-toetsresultaten).
+* Link your learning objectives with tags to the formative and summative digital tests and make these results transparent for students and for yourself as a teacher.
+See [this SURF publication](https://www.surf.nl/good-practice-feedback-op-basis-van-digitale-toetsresultaten).

-* In the case of formative assessment, emphasise that it is permitted to make mistakes, but that the students should do their best to practice.
-* Ensure compatibility between formative and summative assessment.
+* Emphasize for the formative assessment that making mistakes is allowed, but that you as a student can see where you stand in the learning process through the formative assessment.
+It is therefore important that students take the formative practice tests seriously and with dedication.

+* For open questions, limit the answers of students, for example in the number of words or in the content of the answers, to prevent too extensive answers.

+* When both knowledge and application are tested, the workload can be alleviated by using a mix of multiple choice or fill-in-the-blank questions and essay questions.
+Item banks or standardized answer models can also be used, whereby the assessor, for example, scans for the occurrence of certain terms.

+* If you are interested, read [SURF's conversation about public values in practice with the Ethics Compass in conversation about online proctoring](https://communities.surf.nl/publieke-waarden/artikel/publieke-waarden-in-de-praktijk-met-het-ethiekkompas-in-gesprek-over).